dask/dask/docs/source/dataframe-joins.rst

 The Pandas merge API supports the ``left_index=`` and ``right_index=`` options to perform joins on the index.
-For Dask DataFrames these keyword options hold special significance if the index has known divisions (see :doc:`dataframe design <dataframe-design>`).
+For Dask DataFrames these keyword options hold special significance if the index has known divisions (see :ref:`dataframe-design-partitions`).
 In this case the dataframe partitions are aligned along these divisions (which is generally fast) and then an embarrassingly parallel Pandas join happens across partition pairs.
 This is generally relatively fast.

 Sorted or indexed joins are a good solution to the large-large join problem.
 If you plan to join against a dataset repeatedly then it may be worthwhile to